-Prerequisites: Two years of high school algebra and one year of high school geometry with grades of C or better; or an ACT Math score of 25; or a score of 4 or 5 on the PARCC exam; or the appropriate placement exam score; or take MAT.086 with a grade of C or better; or MAT.098 with a grade of C or better.

-Applicable toward graduation at Sandburg where program structure permits:
+Prerequisites: Two years of high school algebra and one year of high school geometry with grades of C or better; or an ACT Math score of 25; or a score of 4 or 5 on the PARCC exam; or the appropriate placement exam score; or take MAT.086 with a grade of C or better; or MAT.098 with a grade of C or better; or MAT.099 with a grade of C or better.
+Applicable toward graduation at Sandburg where program structure

 Degree or Certificate: AA, AS, AFA, AAS, AGS, and Certificates where applicable.
-IAI Course No. M1 904 General Education -- Math
+IAI Course No. M1 904